 Tara Miller-Hochhalter, ’10, is an HR director at Suburban Imaging; before that she was a systems consultant within HR Operations at Target.
 Prior to joining Target in 2012 she worked for Fairview Health Services with a majority of time spent in physician recruitment and HR technology.
 She chose to attend the HRIR program to strengthen her human resources acumen to effectively lead company-wide business initiatives by providing HR alignment and support.
 "Since I did not have an undergraduate degree specifically in HR, I attended an open house to explore this program," she says.
 "I enjoyed meeting current students, staff and other potential students.
 I immediately felt a connection to the Carlson School of Management HRIR program and knew this is where I wanted to earn my Masters degree."
 Miller-Hochhalter decided to join the CHRLS Alumni Association Board as a way of giving back to a program that prepared her well to be an effective HR leader.
 Her advice to current students is to, "take time to get to know your classmates.
 Many of my classmates have remained friends and provide an invaluable network to reach out to for quick insights or feedback," she says.

-Kara Sime, '96, graduated from the full-time program and currently works at Agropur Inc. as a human capital director.
-She has previously worked at Bolt Industries, Old Home Foods and Rosemount/Emerson Process Management.
+Kara Sime, '96, graduated from the full-time program and currently works at Human Capital Partners as a senior career architect.
+She has previously worked at Agropur, Inc., Bolt Industries, Old Home Foods and Rosemount/Emerson Process Management.
 She chose the MA-HRIR program at the University of Minnesota for the organizational behavior concentration and because of her interest in organizational communications.
 Sime says the program prepared her for everything.
 "The program was rigorous, thought-provoking and taught me all the basics I needed to have a well-rounded HR career - recruiting, benefits, economics, labor, compensation, organizational development and behavior, and don't forget statistics and research methods."
 She says that she is ready to give back and would like to be engaged and involved with other HR professionals, and this is why she joined the board.
 Her best piece of advice: "Take the time to take a broad array of classes and find ways to apply the theories in a meaningful way that helps people in organizations - this builds your business credibility," she notes.
 "Be curious - always ask questions and go learn as many aspects of the business as you can and find ways to bring people and concepts together."

-Eva Treuer, '10, graduated from the full-time program and now works at Target as a lead consultant, talent management.
-Treuer previously worked at Carlson Hotels, Carlson Wagonlit Travel, and also worked as a volunteer program manager at Neighbors, Inc. before attending the program.
+Eva Treuer, '10, graduated from the full-time program and works as global project manager at Amazon.
+Treuer previously worked at Target, Carlson Hotels, Carlson Wagonlit Travel, and also worked as a volunteer program manager at Neighbors, Inc. before attending the program.
 She appreciated that the MA-HRIR program offered the opportunity to learn more about corporate operations and strategic planning through the alignment with the MBA program while building upon her interest and background with Industrial Organizational Psychology from her undergraduate students.
 Treuer joined the board to stay connected with CHRLS and to continue to learn from students, faculty, and alumni and grow her network in the HR community.
 Her best piece of advice to current students is, "Take time to learn from the experiences of your peers, professors, and mentors.
 The support system and network you have within the HR community is invaluable throughout your career and the foundation you set at CHRLS will last a lifetime," she says.

 Email email@example.com for additional information and upcoming events.